Skip to main content

 Counselling is a fulfilling career where professionals work with clients to make important progress in their mental and emotional health.

 It’s a career where you will interact with new people daily and work with like-minded professionals passionate about helping people.
-There are currently over 30,000 counsellors working in Australia and this number is expected to grow by 14.2% in the next three years.
+There are currently over 30,000 counsellors working in Australia and this number is expected to grow by 14.2 per cent in the next three years.

 Over two in five Australians aged between 16-85 have experienced a mental disorder at some point in their life.
 The demand for mental health professionals is rising and if you’ve been considering a career in counselling, job security and prospects in the coming years look promising.